uppala75/CarND-MPC-Project/README.md

 ###Timestep Length and Elapsed Duration (N & dt):
 ---
 ###I chose a timestep length (N) of 10 and elapsed duration (dt) of 0.1 for the MPC.
 This translates to a prediction horizon of 1 second which is a good compromise between computational resources and accuracy.
 We don't need a prediction horizon further than 1 second since we are not going to use those values anyway to determine the next state.
-The choice of 0.1 for dt results in actuations every 100ms which good enough for this exercise.
+A higher N also adds to computational resources since more calculations need to be done if dt remains the same.
+The choice of 0.1 for dt results in actuations every 100ms which is good enough for this exercise.
+Smaller dt gives better resolution but for the speed range (targeting < 100mph) of the vehicle in this track, higher resolution than 0.1 is unnecessary.
+Other values tried were (N=20, dt=0.1), (N=10, dt=0.05), & (N=5, dt=0.1).

 ###Cost function & weights
 ---